benWindsorCode/assemblyRunner/README.md

 Comments can be made my starting a line witn a \# symbol.

 # Example
-The following code takes a zero terminated sequence
+The following code takes a zero terminated sequence, and outputs the double of each number in the sequence.
 ```
 LOOP:
 MOV IN DAT